crazcalm/oral-english/clips/russel_wants_to_help_carl.md

 - Carl: Kid

-- Russel: ...and I am a wilderness explorer in tribe 54, wood lodge 12
+- Russel: ...and I am a wilderness explorer in tribe 54

 - Carl: Slow down